yuzhuolong1993/ae/README.md

   - Run the programs<br>
     - Run NetLock on the switch<br>
       - `python console.py run_netlock`<br>
         It will bring up both the data-plane module and the control-plane module.
 It may take **up to 150 seconds** (may vary between devices).
-You can check `logs/run_ptf_test.log` in the switch to see if it's finished (it will say `INIT Finished`).
+You can check `logs/run_ptf_test.log` in the switch to see if it's finished (it will say `"INIT Finished"`).
     - Run lock servers<br>
       - `python console.py run_server`<br>
         It will run the lock servers with parameters defined in the script.